Preparing your lawn for a spring event

 Kick weeds to the curb

 During cooler months weeds can dominate your lawn, particularly clover, but you can get rid of them by applying a weed killer about three-to-four weeks before your spring event.
-There’s a variety of pesticides on the market that won’t damage your lawn, only the weeds in it.
+There’s a variety of herbicides on the market that won’t damage your lawn, only the weeds in it.
 If you’d like us to suggest a product for you call us on 5496 9790.

 Remember, getting rid of weeds isn’t an overnight job, so plan ahead so you’re not rushing or stressing at the last minute.
 If you’ve left it too late don’t worry too much, just dig out thistles and other nasties that might hurt bare feet.
 And while you might notice that small patch of weeds, it’s unlikely your guests will.